 My hiking buddy Gilles suddenly grabs my elbow.
 “Do you hear them?” he says in a hoarse whisper.
 “Don’t move.”
 A high-pitched whistle.
 There’s something brownish behind the windblown rocks and scrub.
 Two marmots, happily trilling away.
 We sit and rest for a while and it isn’t long before we’re rewarded with the sight of a pair of chamois, who prance past us, grazing placidly the hillside.
 I feel like I’ve walked into a Disney cartoon.

 “No energy bar now,” Gilles admonishes, watching me dig through my knapsack.
 He’s a hard-core trekker and knows the terrain extremely well.
 I settle for a long slug of water and we continue.
-An hour later, all signs of greenery have vanished, replaced by a stark lunar landscape of granite slabs.
+An hour later, all signs of greenery vanish, replaced by a stark lunar landscape of granite slabs.

 Keeping my eyes on where I’m walking (proper hiking boots are definitely de rigueur here), I finally dare to look up.
 Off in the distance is the slate grey enchanted lake with mist rising from the banks, and just above, at the top of the mountain, a wooden cabin, a welcome of glimpse of civilisation.
 We climb the long wooden stairway to the Refuge de Nice, a dormitory-style wooden gîte for trekkers where you can have dinner and spend the night – that is, if you’ve come equipped with a sleeping bag (and a change of warm clothes) in your knapsack.